syncfusion-content/xamarin-docs/Xamarin/DataSource/DataSource-GettingStarted.md

 N> Assemblies can be found in unzipped package location in Mac

-Add the following assemblies to the pcl project as shown below:
+Add the following assemblies to the .Net standard project as shown below:

-**PCL project:**
+**.Net standard project:**

 <table>
 <tr>
 <td>
-pcl\Syncfusion.DataSource.Portable.dll
+.Net standard\Syncfusion.DataSource.Portable.dll
 </td>
 </tr>
 </table>